uniquesca/pdftron-builds/README.md

 PHP extension PDFNetPHP.so requires dynamically loaded library PDFNetC.so, which should be discoverable by `ld`.
 Therefore library has to be copied into one of the following directories:
 `ld --verbose | grep SEARCH_DIR | tr -s ' ;' \\012`

+Empirically known that not all the folders above will work, so different ones should be tried.
+Once it's better known why not all of them work, this instruction should be updated.